dannyxbergeron/fold_and_vizualize_RNA/workflow/report/dot_bracket.rst

-Dot bracket generated with LinearFold to be used for the subsequent folding.
+Dot bracket generated with LinearPartition to be used for the subsequent folding.